 Trauma surgeon Samir Soomro, MD, traveled more than 7,600 miles to San Francisco with the singular goal of helping patients back home in his native Pakistan.

 “Our trauma patients are mostly from auto traffic accidents,” said Soomro, who practices out of Larkana, a city in the southeastern portion of Pakistan.
 “And apart from road traffic accidents, we have bomb blasts injuries and firearm injuries.”

-cisco General Hospital and Trauma Center, hosted the international summit for
+Francisco General Hospital and Trauma Center, hosted the international summit

 He, along with more than 50 international surgeons from 17 developing countries, came to San Francisco General Hospital and Trauma Center last week to attend UC San Francisco’s trauma summit, led by UCSF orthopaedic surgeons and plastic surgeons.